Antondomashnev/ADGraphView/README.md

 * UIKit.framework
 * CoreGraphics.framework

-You will need LLVM 3.0 or later in order to build MBProgressHUD.
+You will need LLVM 3.0 or later in order to build ADGraphView.

 ------------------------------------
 Adding ADGraphView to your project